 Those that get to be only about 10-12 feet tall and the favorite ones used as a ground cover.

-a list of the best ones.
 Indoor palms aren't necessarily just small varieties.
 They can be young, slow growing large ones that will suit containers indoors year round.
 Display on your patio in the summer if you wish.

 It can be hard to figure out just what kind of palm tree you’d like to have.
 These two groups will help you decide which ones are best in your landscape depending on what kind of display you are after.

 10-12 feet tall, and smaller palms for ground cover.